nuriinsyirah/AnorraClinic/README.md

 - Admin Dashboard Calculation: We checked the statistics displayed on the admin dashboard, including Total Appointments, Pending Approvals, and Cancelled Appointments.
 The results were accurate and updated automatically based on the latest records stored in the database.
 ### Browser Compatibility
 We tested the website on different web browsers to ensure a consistent user experience across all platforms.
--Google Chrome: All pages displayed correctly, with proper layout alignment and accurate rendering of design elements such as shadows and content boxes.
+- Google Chrome: All pages displayed correctly, with proper layout alignment and accurate rendering of design elements such as shadows and content boxes.
--Microsoft Edge: The website functions worked smoothly without any errors.
+- Microsoft Edge: The website functions worked smoothly without any errors.
 The responsive layout also adjusted properly when the browser window was resized.
--Apple Safari: Text formatting and alignment remained consistent across pages.
+- Apple Safari: Text formatting and alignment remained consistent across pages.
 In addition, doctor profile images were displayed correctly and maintained their circular shape.
 ### Performance Testing
 - Blade Page Assembly Optimization: We improved the website structure by using a master layout that is shared across multiple pages.
 This reduced duplicate code and helped pages load faster, with an average response time of less than 1.5 seconds on the local server.
 - Asset Management Optimization:  We used Content Delivery Networks (CDNs) and optimized CSS utility classes to manage the website's styling.
 This helped reduce page loading time and prevented performance issues caused by large or unnecessary stylesheet files.